fudgebucket27/LoopMintSharp/README.md

 # LoopMintSharp
 Automated single/batch minting on Loopring using the API.

 This is a Console App on .NET 6.
 To build and compile this yourself you need something like Visual Studio 2022.

+I suggest downloading one of the compiled releases.

 # Setup
 Download one of the compiled releases in the [Releases](https://github.com/fudgebucket27/LoopMintSharp/releases) section.
 You will need to edit the included appsettings.json file with your own Loopring details; ie api key, private key,address(not your ENS) and account id.
 You can export these out from your account via https://loopring.io .
 Remember to keep these values private and do not share with anyone!